 They are an invaluable and long lasting food source for bees, butterflies, birds and other useful pollinators – so plant some in your veggie plot or orchard.

-And to top it all off – rabbits and deer cant abide the aromatic oils in the foliage and flowers – so they leave them alone.
+And to top it all off – rabbits and deer cant abide the aromatic oils in the foliage and flowers of Agastache – so they leave them alone.
 Bless all Agastache.

 SEED SOWING ADVICE: QUICK & EASY

-Scatter seeds directly in the garden during spring or autumn / or sow at any time indoors in punnets.
+Scatter seeds directly in the garden during spring or autumn / or sow at any time indoors in a punnet.

-Pat seed gently into the surface of the mix.
-Do not cover.
-Seeds need light to germinate.
+Then pat the seed gently into the surface of the mix.
+But do not cover because these seeds need light to germinate.

-Moisten the mix by placing the punnet in a water bath, with the water level below the surface of the punnet, and allow the water to percolate up from the bottom.
+Now thoroughly moisten the mix by standing the punnet in a shallow water bath, and allow the water to percolate up to the mix surface from below.
 This will ensure the mix is thoroughly moist but not drenched.

 Label the punnet with the name and date sown.

-Place in a well lit position, but not in direct sunlight.
+Place in a well lit position, but not in any direct sunlight.

 Keep punnet moist by misting surface with a water spray bottle.